salonbooking/salonbooking/readme.txt

 The 2.4 version has a new algorithm, more precise, and require a “Database updater” to be launched once the new version has been installed.<br /><br />

 In case of doubts you could install this new version on a development website first and check what’s new.<br />
-If you feel confident with the new version you can proceed with the plugin update on your production webiste.<br /><br />
+If you feel confident with the new version you can proceed with the plugin update on your production website.<br /><br />

 You could also contact us on support@wordpresschef.it